Tips and Tricks for Handling a Summer Power Outage

-Make sure to pack adequate supply and safety gears, especially during extreme weather conditions.
+Make sure to pack adequate supply and safety gear, especially during extreme weather conditions.
 Pack extra batteries, a battery-operated radio, flashlight, candles, and matches.
-Add a first aid kit, ample amount of drinking water and food.
-If you have a baby in the home, pack supplies for the infant including diaper, formula, etc.
+Add a first aid kit, ample amount of drinking water, and food.
+If you have a baby in the home, pack supplies for the infant including diapers, formulas, etc.

 If there’s flooding in the basement, never wade through the water even if the power’s out unless the electronic appliances have been unplugged.
 Once the power is restored, the motors in appliances could be submerged in the water, causing an accident.

 Power outage preparedness should not be taken lightly, as once the lights are out and you are unable to depend on many of your technological devices for support, you may become distressed.
 However, you can curb your anxieties during this stressful time by being prepared.
 If you do not know what to do in a power outage, allow these informational points of guidance to ease your worries and allow you to prepare yourself.